shakurgds/min-bounding-box-plugin/README.md

 # bounding-box-qgis-plugin
-Create different Bounding Box Geometries from multiple polygons, create new layer with bounding boxes as thier geometries.
-You will also get minx, miny, maxx, maxy, and extent column conveniently.
+Create different Bounding Box Geometries from multiple polygons, create a new layer with bounding boxes as their geometries.
+You will also get minx, miny, maxx, maxy, and extent columns conveniently.